All Episodes

 We think this shocked the world the last time.

-They're gonna be shocked again.
+They're going to be shocked again.

 They won't be able to, I don't think they'll be able to deal with it.

-Um, FAA has banned flights over Iraq and Iran.
+FAA has banned flights over Iraq and Iran.

-Anyway, you have Area 51, Roswell Rachel Maddow's channel, uh, literally airing baseless Iranian propaganda about dead U.S. soldiers.
+Anyway, you have Area 51, Roswell Rachel Maddow's channel, literally airing baseless Iranian propaganda about dead U.S. soldiers.

 You know, the Republic had killed 30 American military members.

-Uh, yeah, Chris Matthews brought in their Tehran bureau chief repeating the Iranian propaganda claims to NBC conspiracy TV's national audience.
+You had Chris Matthews brought in their Tehran bureau chief repeating the Iranian propaganda claims to NBC conspiracy TV's national audience.

 We're getting reports now.